ganrad/openai-api-router/README.md

 The API Gateway can be used in two scenarios.
 1. **Estimating capacity for Azure OpenAI workloads**

    For each AI Application (/OpenAI Workload), the API Gateway collects various backend API metrics.
-These metrics are collected for configured time intervals and can be used to compute the required throughput (*Tokens per minute*) for a given OpenAI workload.
-TPMs can then be used to estimate *Provisioned Throughput Units*.
+The metrics are collected for pre-configured time intervals and can be used to compute the required throughput a.k.a *Tokens per minute* (TPM).
+TPM can then be used to estimate *Provisioned Throughput Units* for each OpenAI workload.

 2. **Intelligently route AI Application requests to Azure OpenAI deployments/backends**